IIT Delhi: Rankings

-In the QS World University Rankings 2026, IIT Delhi was ranked 123rd in the world.
+In the QS World University Rankings 2027, IIT Delhi was ranked 118th in the world and 1st in India.
+In QS Subject rankings of 2026, under Engineering & Technology, IIT Delhi was ranked 36th in the world.

 Internationally, IIT Delhi was ranked 150 in the world by the QS World University Rankings of 2024 and 47 in Asia.
 It was ranked in the 601–700 band in the Academic Ranking of World Universities ranking in 2023.
 In 2006, Times Higher Education (THE) ranked all Indian Institutes of Technology as Number 3 in their top 100 best technology universities in the world list.

 IIT Delhi was also ranked 3rd in the overall category, 3rd among research institutions, 2nd among engineering colleges and 5th among management schools in India by the National Institutional Ranking Framework (NIRF) in 2023.
 Outlook India ranked IIT Delhi 2nd among government engineering colleges in 2023.
 In India Today Best Engineering Colleges 2024, IIT Delhi was ranked 1st.

 Student life

 Cultural and non-academic activities

 The institute organises its annual cultural fest Rendezvous, originally started in 1976.
 It is a four-day-long event held in October every year.
 In the 2019 version, Rendezvous hosted over 280 events, with 15,000+ participants and 200+ artists from more than 25 countries.

 Tryst, a technical fest organised by the student community of IIT Delhi, is North India's largest science, technological and management festival.
 With over 75 events, Tryst attracts nearly 40,000 students across the nation.

+On 20 January 2026, retired NASA astronaut & U.S. Navy Captain Sunita Williams visited IIT Delhi, where she delivered the inaugural Prof. V. N. Vazirani Institute Lecture, sharing insights from her career in human spaceflight and her missions aboard the International Space Station.